php-fig/per-coding-style/spec.md

     COUNTEREXAMPLE;
 ```

-Instead the heredoc MUST be declared on the same line as the variable
+Instead the Heredoc MUST be declared on the same line as the variable
 declaration it's being set against.

 The follow is ***not allowed*** due to the scope indention not matching the scope the
-heredoc is declared in:
+Heredoc is declared in:

 ```php
 function notAllowed()
 {